-Certain new accounting standards and interpretations have been published that are not mandatory for 31 March 2022 reporting periods and have not been early adopted by the company.
-These standards are not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.
+Certain new accounting standards, amendments to accounting standards and interpretations have been published that are not mandatory for 31 March 2023 reporting periods and have not been adopted early by the company.
+These standards, amendments and interpretations are not expected to have a material impact on the results or financial position of the company in future reporting periods.